pacopink/colorize_it/readme.txt

 After client browser get those response, it will render each message block via the tag, according to the css, in this way, a colorized msg trace can be retrieved.

+2016-3-8
+enhance the GUI
+some javascripts are added to filter via message categories

 ========= Usage ==========
 Assume that you have python and flask in place, simply run run.sh to get it started, listening on '0.0.0.0:5050', with DEBUG flag on,